-Multigenerational Living — What It Is, Why It's Back, and How to Make It Work
+Living With Aging Parents — In-Law Suites, ADUs, and How to Make It Work

 Financial resilience

-Shared mortgage, utilities, and grocery costs typically save $30K–$80K/year across a household versus two separate residences.
+Shared mortgage, utilities, and grocery costs typically save $30K–$80K/year across a household versus a parent in a separate residence or assisted living.

 Cognitive & emotional health

-Research consistently links intergenerational households to lower loneliness in older adults and better emotional development in children.
+Research consistently links intergenerational households to lower loneliness and slower cognitive decline in older adults, and better emotional development in children.

 The realities nobody talks about

-The families who thrive in multigenerational living are the ones who plan like it's a business partnership, not a family favor.
+The families who thrive living with elderly parents are the ones who plan like it's a business partnership, not a family favor.
 The families who struggle are the ones who assumed love and good intentions would sort out the logistics later.
 They rarely do.

 The four biggest friction points, in order:

-1. Money — mortgage share, utilities, groceries, property taxes, who pays for repairs.
-Undefined money kills more multi-gen households than any other single factor.
+1. Money — mortgage share, utilities, groceries, property taxes, medical costs, who pays for repairs.
+Undefined money ends more of these arrangements than any other single factor.

 2. Space — no private bedroom, no private bathroom, no place to close a door and be alone.
 Under-designed homes become pressure cookers.